maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
+> TODO: mention where we are at the expo
+>
+> NOTE: remember to repeat the question
+>
+> NOTE: remember to admit if you don't know the answer - instead point to people
+> who know the answer
+>
-> If you wish to dive deeper, you can find our slides and additional resources
+> (Noah) If you wish to dive deeper, you can find our slides and additional
-> at the URL above, or you can scan the QR code.
+> resources at the URL above, or you can scan the QR code.